Best Loans for Credit Card Refinancing in January 2025

 Predictable billing.
 Credit card consolidation loans have fixed rates, so your payment will be the same each month.

 Is another form of debt.
-Credit card consolidation restructures your debt but doesn’t eliminate it.
+Credit card consolidation restructures your credit card balances, but doesn’t eliminate them.

 Takes willpower.
-You may be tempted to spend the loan on other things.
+If your lender doesn’t pay your creditors directly, you may be tempted to spend the loan on other things.

 Could cost more overall.
-Long loan terms mean possibly more interest.
+If you choose a long loan term, you may end up paying more interest than if you didn’t consolidate.
 Some consolidation loans also come origination fees.

 loading image